jamiepratt/hyperlith/README.md

 #### Why no diffing?

 In theory you can optimise network and remove the need for idiomorph if you do diffing between the last view and the current view.
-However, in practice because the SSE stream is being compressed for the duration of a connection and html compresses really well you get amazing compression (reduction in size by 38-42x!) over a series of view re-renders.
+However, in practice because the SSE stream is being compressed for the duration of a connection and html compresses really well you get amazing compression (reduction in size by 90-100x!
+Sometimes more) over a series of view re-renders.
 The compression is so good that in my experience it's more network efficient and more performant that fine grained updates with diffing (without any of the additional  complexity).

 This approach avoids the additional challenges of view and session maintenance (increased server load and memory usage).